eldoriarpg/SchematicBrushReborn/readme.md

 + For further information I recommend this [site](https://www.regextester.com/)

 ##### Directory
-If you are a organized humen, you have all your schematics probably sorted in folder.
+If you are an organized humen, you have all your schematics properly sorted in folder.
 You can select all schematics inside a folder with:

 `$<directory>@rotation!flip:weight`